 You can do it yourself, or use a solicitor or another person licensed to provide probate services.

-If you’re doing it yourself, you can either:
+If you’re entering a caveat yourself, you can:

 PO BOX 12625

-- the full name, date of death and last address of the person who’s died
+- the last address of the person who’s died

-- a home address in England or Wales
+- your home address in England or Wales

 It costs £3 to enter a caveat.